Call to artists for Southern Coos Hospital art show

 BANDON — All artists, young and old, beginner or professional are welcome to submit art for the next Southern Coos Hospital Quarterly Art Show.

-The show, "Dogs, Cats, and Other Pets With or Without their People" will begin in April.
+The show, "Dogs, Cats, and Other Pets With or Without their People" will begin in April and run through June.
 An opening reception will be held from 1-3 p.m.
 Sunday, April 7, in the hospital lobby, 900 11th St. SE.

 Those interested in submitting 1-3 pieces can download the submission form found on the right-hand side of the Southern Coos Hospital & Health Center website page at http://southerncoos.org/art/